Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 converted to `bytes` and padded to `Bytes32`.
 The same graffiti is used for all validators started with this beacon node.

-You can overwite the file while Teku is running to update the graffiti.
+You can overwrite the file while Teku is running to update the graffiti.

 This option takes precedence over [`--validators-graffiti`](#validators-graffiti).